 Cats are known to be creatures of habit.
 They thrive on routine.
 They like knowing when they will be fed and when their pet parents leave for and arrive from work.
 Routine gives them a sense of safety because they can predict what happens next.

-Therefore, any kind of environmental change can create stress, leading to anxiety and fright.
+Therefore, any sort of environmental change can create stress, leading to anxiety and fright.
 Here are some of the common changes that can cause a cat to become scared.

 Strangers